Mobile UX/UI trends in 2026: design that sells

 TL;DR - Quick summary

-- Tech that backs UX: React Native Reanimated plus Hermes keep interactions near 60 FPS even on older phones without pointless battery drain.
+- Tech that backs UX: React Native Reanimated, Hermes, native haptics and motion budgets help keep interactions smooth without pointless battery drain.

 - Market proof: SFD UX/UI by GMI: 100,000+ downloads, 4.9★ on the App Store, Mobile Trends Awards 2025 nomination.